Narayanhiti Palace Museum: Royal residence

-On 1 June 2001, the Crown Prince Dipendra murdered multiple members of the royal family in the palace before committing suicide.
+On 1 June 2001, the royal massacre happened.
 Among those killed were King Birendra and Queen Aishwarya.

 Revolution and reuse as a museum

 The Nepalese monarchy was abolished following the 2006 revolution.
 The last king, Gyanendra, vacated Narayanhiti on 11 June 2008.
 The former palace was used to house the new Narayanhiti Palace Museum.
 The royal crown jewels were put on display in October 2018.

 Grounds

 Design and layout

 The current Palace was ordered to be renovated by King Mahendra under the design of American architect Benjamin Polk.
+Some notable spots in the palace include the: